susestudio/studio-help/100_quickstart/104_creating-appliances.md

 creating virtual machines by importing an .ovf file.

 **qcow2**
 Use this format if you want to run your appliance on a QEMU/KVM host system.
-It allows to store multiple virtual machine setup.
+It is the format used by OEMU/KVM and allows to store multiple virtual machine setup.

 **Xen guest**
 Use this format if you want to run your appliance on a Xen host system,